PaulusBilly/internship-test-API/README.md

-# Viewdata API
+# Springboot API

-Spring Boot service that exposes the seeded contents of `viewData.json` through a single REST endpoint.
+Spring Boot service that exposes the seeded contents of `viewData.json` through a single REST endpoint for my internship test.

 ## Prerequisites